Brisbane Road: Tommy Johnston South Stand

 This stand was built in 1999 and was formerly called the South Stand.
-It was renamed the 'Tommy Johnston Stand' in 2008 in memory of Leyton Orient's record goalscorer Tommy Johnston, but is currently referred to by the club as the Tommy Johnston South Stand.
+It was renamed the Tommy Johnston Stand in 2008 in memory of Leyton Orient's record goalscorer Tommy Johnston, but is now known as the Tommy Johnston South Stand.
 It is currently for home supporters only and has a capacity of 1,336.
 It has a refreshment outlet and a bar underneath the stand and is accessed through turnstiles from Buckingham Road.
 It has the word ORIENT marked into the seats in white.
 A large block of flats backs on to the stand.